AirLinkLabs/daemon/README.md

 Contributions to enhance the functionality or performance of the Air Daemon are encouraged.
 Please submit pull requests for any enhancements.

 ## License
-(c) 2024 Meesam contributors.
+(c) 2024 Meesam and contributors.
 This software is licensed under the MIT License.

 ## Credits